Lipotropic (MIC) & B12 Injection: Important Safety Information

 - Allergic Reactions

-some text- Rash, itching, hives, swelling of the face or throat, difficulty breathing (possible anaphylaxis).
+- Rash, itching, hives, swelling of the face or throat, difficulty breathing (possible anaphylaxis).

 - Discontinue use and seek immediate medical help if you suspect a serious allergic reaction.